 Alerts users that tanning lamps are not recommended for people under 18 years old.

-supports state and national efforts that place restrictions on indoor tanning for minors, including restrictions on indoor tanning for minors 18 and under.
+The American Academy of Dermatology Association supports state and national efforts that place restrictions on indoor tanning for minors, including restrictions on indoor tanning for minors 18 and under.

-Connecticut, New Jersey and Pennsylvania have passed legislation banning minors under the age of 17 from using tanning devices.
+Connecticut, New Jersey, and Pennsylvania have passed legislation banning minors under the age of 17 from using tanning devices.

-Academy position statement on indoor tanning.
+Academy position statement about indoor tanning

 The AADA opposes indoor tanning and supports a ban on the production and sale of indoor tanning equipment for nonmedical purposes.